GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 curl -O https://d3079gxvs8ayeg.cloudfront.net/templates/amazon-eks-nodegroup.yaml
 ```

-!!!
-Tip Adjust Worker Nodes
+> info "Adjust Worker Nodes"
-    The default template creates an auto-balancing collection of up to **3** worker nodes (instances).
+> The default template creates an auto-balancing collection of up to **3** worker nodes (instances).
 Additionally, the deployment command we'll be using below specifies `t2.large` instance types.
 As always, feel free to modify the `amazon-eks-nodegroup.yaml` or instance types to meet your needs.

 2. Issue the following command to use the template and create your worker node collection.